So, a customer I rarely see calls me up and asks us if we can do a 40,000-mile service on her 2010 VW Jetta 2.0L Diesel.

 We had to remove the air filter box and the battery tray to access the transmission filter housing.
 Doing this, we realized that this vehicle had no way to add new fluid to the transmission.
 It simply had one plug on the bottom of the transmission case for draining AND refilling!
 You pretty much have to inject fluid into the transmission under pressure.
 There are alternatives but this is how it has to be done.

 MityVac makes the No. MVA7216 so you don't have to make your own "fitting."
-It comes with a set of them for about another $100.
+It comes with a set of fittings for about another $100.

 Diesel service is never fun.